 Ingredients for Ginger Turmeric Tea

 - Fresh Ginger.
-You will need a three inch piece, peeled and sliced thin.
+You will need a three-inch piece, peeled and sliced thin.
+This adds a little bit of spice to the drink.

 - Whole Peppercorns.
-These add just a little bit more bite to the tea and facilitates the absorbtion of turmeric.
+Black pepper adds just a little bit more bite to the tea and facilitates the absorption of turmeric.

 - Water.
 The great thing about homemade teas is how much water you can consume!

 - Freshly Squeezed Lemon Juice.
-The recipe amount is a minimum, you may add more to taste.
+The recipe amount is a minimum, you may add more to taste and flavor.

 - Honey.
-You may need more or less than the recipe calls for since sweetness is very subjective.
-Honey is actually high in antioxidants and has antibacterial properties.
+You may need more or less than the recipe calls since sweetness is subjective.
+Honey is high in antioxidants and has antibacterial properties.
 Local honey is also thought to help with local allergies.
-You can also use maple syrup of agave instead.

 Step-By-Step Instructions for Making This Ginger and Turmeric Tea Recipe

-- In a saucepan add ginger, turmeric, peppercorns, and water.
+- In a small saucepan add ginger, turmeric, peppercorns, and water.

-- Bring everything to a boil lower the heat and simmer for 15 minutes.
+- Bring everything to a boil, lower the heat, and simmer for 15 minutes; stir occasionally.

 - Add lemon and honey and serve hot.